1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 *There will likely by a dozen or so images of the project under construction.
 The images should help explain why you've made the choices you've made as well as what you have done.
 Use the code below to include images, and copy it for each image, updating the information for each.*

-Since I wanted to include three flashing lights, I searched for some projects that would use them to base my researchf off of.
-I ended up finding [this](https://learn.adafruit.com/micro-bit-lesson-2-controlling-leds-on-breadboard?view=all) one
+Since I wanted to include three flashing lights, I searched for some projects that would use them to base my research off of.
+I ended up finding [this](https://learn.adafruit.com/micro-bit-lesson-2-controlling-leds-on-breadboard?view=all) one.

 However, due to a change in circumstances I no longer had access to alligator clips, so I had to repurpose my design to either include the micro:bit at the

 Here is my research on smoke detectors: